Avisiingh/ml-ds-learning-log/README.md

 ### Why I created this
 When I started learning Data Science, I wanted a way to track my progress and stay consistent.
 This repository helps me stay organized, see my growth over time, and keep improving.

+## What's Inside?

+- [Notes](Notes/) – My study notes on Python, Math, Statistics, and ML
+- [Projects](Projects/) – Hands-on projects to apply what I learn
+- [Resources](Resources/) – Books, courses, and other helpful materials

+## How I Use This Repo

+I update this regularly with new topics, projects, and study materials.
+This helps me stay consistent and track my learning journey.

+---

+I’ll keep adding more as I learn.